ashwathhalemane/developer-portfolio/README.md

 ***

 ✔️ Courses:
+- Data Structures and Algorithms:
-- Foundations of Algorithms: Implem ented various algorithms
+  - Foundations of Algorithms: Implemented various algorithms in the following topics:
     - Divide-and-conquer algorithms and recurrences
     - Greedy algorithms
     - Dynamic programming
     - Graph algorithms
       - Traversals
       - Minimum spanning trees
       - Single source shortest path
       - All pairs shortest path
     - Network flow
   - Theory of Computation
   - Advanced Object-oriented programming
   - Computational problem solving: Worked on various important data structures from linked list to graphs.
+- Data Science:
+  - Introduction of big data: Worked on huge IMDB dataset to find association rule mining, develop complex queries to find insights and more.
+    - Engaged in a term project to analyze crime data trends before and after the onset of the COVID-19 pandemic, aiming to uncover valuable insights.
+  - Web Services and Service Oriented Architecture: Preprocess the web service data, execute and evaluate Service classification and Service Clustering algorithms in Python.
+    - The comparison between different modeling approaches including tf-idf, topic- modeling, and word embedding.
+    - The comparison between different classification methods including decision tree, naïve bayes classifier and nearest neighbor classifier.
+    - The comparison between different modeling approaches including tf-idf, topic- modeling, and world embedding.
+    - The comparison between different clustering methods including kmeans and other methods such as density-based spatial clustering (DBSCAN).

+  - Database System Implementation: Worked on H2 database and implemented a new feature.
+  - Foundations of computer vision: Projects discussed in detail below.
+- Cybersecurity and Distributed Systems:
   - Foundations of Cryptography
   - Foundations of Cybersecurity: Worked on implementing RBAC for healthcare to detect insider threats using Prometheus client.
-- Introduction of big data: Worked on huge IMDB dataset to find association rule mining, develop complex queries to find insights.
-- Web Services and Service Oriented Architecture: Preprocess the web service data and run the Service classification and Service Clustering algorithms in Python.
+Research paper on Fuzz testing, OSS security concerns, XS-leaks and   Flow-Limited Authorization for Quorum Replication.
-- Foundations of computer vision: Projects discussed in detail below.
+  - Foundations of Distributed Systems
 - Foundation of computer graphics: Projects discussed in detail below.
-- Database System Implementation: Worked on H2 database and implemented a new feature.
-- Foundations of Distributed Systems

 ***